-If you’re wondering where you can buy weed legally on January 1, 2018, you aren’t the only one.
+If you’re wondering where you can buy weed legally on January 1, 2018, you aren’t alone.
 It turns out that very few California areas are choosing to allow legal cannabis sales, so it may be harder than you thought to find a recreational shop.
-Eve if you’re lucky enough to live near one, you’ll find the weed will be more expensive.
+Even if you’re lucky enough to live near one, you’ll find the weed will be more expensive.

 So how will the new proposed regulations (beware they’re long) affect you and your wallet?